zplab/protocols/computer protocols/Grow MD RAID.md

 http://zplab.wustl.edu

+1. find the RAID array number (`/dev/mdXXX` for some value of `XXX`; probably `127`):

+       ls -l /dev/md

+2. check the health of the RAID:

+       cat /proc/mdstat
+       sudo mdadm --detail  /dev/mdXXX

+3. check the health of the filesystem:

+       umount /mnt/XXXarray
+       xfs_repair -n /dev/mdXXX
+       mount /mnt/XXXarray

-1. identify drives in the RAID and their serial numbers lsblk -s -o NAME,SIZE,SERIAL /dev/mdXXX
+4. identify drives in the RAID and their serial numbers:

+       sudo mdadm --detail  /dev/mdXXX
+       lsblk -s -o NAME,SIZE,SERIAL /dev/mdXXX

-2. open up computer and note position of drives with specified serial numbers
+5. open up computer and note position of drives with specified serial numbers

-3. for each drive in the RAID:
+6. for each drive in the RAID:
     - remove the drive from the RAID in software:

           mdadm --fail /dev/mdXXX /dev/sdX1